 "I believe I never was more acceptable to my Master than when I was standing to teach those hearers in the open fields . . .
 I now preach to ten times more people than I would if I had been confined to the churches."
 George Whitefield

-Click HERE for more and to listen to the full segment!
+Click HERE for the story.